OkayHughes/open-lab-notebook/src/posts/411/411_final_project.md

 * This is about the simplest mixed phase cloud you can represent, but models still shit the bed.

 # Notes on Testing CLoud Microphysics Parameterizations in NCAR CAM5 with M-PACE observations
+* CAM 3 had single-moment microphysics.
+* But CAM 5 has double moment microphysics